Billy-Spearman-WCCI/RaceCarExtension/README.md

     * SQL is probably the most famous declarative language.
 You tell the database which tables to merge together and it decides the best strategy for doing so.
 * **Structured** -- An imperative programming style in which statements are organized into nesting contexts.
+* **Inversion of Control** or **Dependency Injection** -- a style of programming in which classes can do two things:
+    * Define how to create instances of classes, and trust the framework to call those constructors when necessary.
+    * Define what instances one expects and trust the framework to provide them as necessary.
+    * In other words, Spring is *magic*.
+    * Another example:
+        * Most code has zero idea which database it's using.
+Instead, it provides constructors which are passed the information they need.
 * **TDD (Test-driven development)**
     * To the extent TDD is utilized, all code is justified by some test.
     * The best time to use TDD is when you don't know how to otherwise begin.